nim-lang/Nim/doc/tut1.rst

 --------------------

 Every variable, procedure, etc. needs to be declared before it can be used.
-(The reason for this is that it is non-trivial to do better than that in a language that supports meta programming as extensively as Nim does.)
+(The reason for this is that it is non-trivial to avoid this need in a language that supports meta programming as extensively as Nim does.)
 However, this cannot be done for mutually recursive procedures: